Take the chapter quiz before and after you read this chapter.

 - Rarely human or bovine TB may cause a primary infection of the tonsil with enlarged cervical nodes.
 TB adenitis with ulceration through the skin is called scrofula.

 Enlarged lymph nodes in the neck may be caused by tuberculosis.

-- Increasing numbers of adults and children have both HIV infection and untreated tuberculosis.
-As adults are highly infectious, more infants (both HIV positive and negative) are becoming infected with TB bacilli.
+- Increasing numbers of adults have both HIV infection and untreated tuberculosis.
+As these adults are highly infectious, more infants (both HIV positive and negative) are becoming infected with TB bacilli.

 - HIV infection weakens the immune system.
 This increases the risk that the child will develop severe tuberculosis.
 Previous asymptomatic primary tuberculous infection may become reactivated resulting in tuberculosis.
 With damage to the immune system by HIV, previously well controlled TB bacilli can become active and multiply rapidly.

 Tuberculosis may be the first serious infection in an HIV-infected child and be the first indication that the child is HIV infected.

 HIV infection weakens the immune system and allows previously dormant tuberculosis bacilli to become active, resulting in tuberculosis.